 Desktop Underwriter® ("DU") is a proprietary automated underwriting tool that evaluates mortgage delinquency risk and arrives at an underwriting recommendation by performing a comprehensive examination of the primary and contributory risk factors in a mortgage application.
 DU analyzes the information in the loan case file to reach an overall credit risk assessment to determine eligibility for delivery to Fannie Mae.
-Fannie Mae grants a limited waiver of certain underwriting representations and warranties to a loan seller that sells an eligible mortgage underwritten with DU, provided the seller also complies with specific requirements for DU loans outlined in the Selling Guide.
-Approximately 97.75% of the Reference Obligations by the Cut-off Date Balance were underwritten using DU.
+Fannie Mae grants a limited waiver of enforcement of certain underwriting representations and warranties on an eligible mortgage underwritten with DU, subject to compliance with specific requirements for DU loans outlined in the Selling Guide.
+Approximately 98.13% of the Reference Obligations by the Cut-off Date Balance were underwritten using DU.